Question: Where is Lilith mentioned in the Bible?

 The New Testament explains that not every breathing human is alive.
 “When you were dead in your sins . . .
 God made you alive with Christ” (Col 2:13).

 The Lord God said to the serpent, “I will put enmity between you and the woman, and between your seed and her seed” (Gen 3:15).
 Eve’s seed would eventually be born, he in turn would pass his life on to as many as received him; but not all received him.
-The men who were trying to kill Jesus were told their father was the devil; they were his offspring not offspring of the woman.
+The men who were trying to kill Jesus were told their father was the devil; they were his offspring not offspring of the woman - "You belong to your father, the devil, and you want to carry out your father's desires" (John 8:44).

 To be living we need “life,” and Jesus is the “life.”
 Those who are born into Christ’s family inherit the power of “life.”
 Christ was killed but he had too much power to remain dead.
 He passes this life on to us too; we are beneficiaries of it.